-Lawyer: Michael Avenatti too isolated in jail to help case
+Warden: Michael Avenatti kept in his own cell for his safety

 Avenatti was put in the most secure section of the federal facility under special administrative measures designed to cut off his communications with the outside world, Srebnick said.
 The special housing unit has held dozens of terrorism defendants over the past quarter century.

+M. Licon-Vitale disputed the claim, saying Avenatti was not subject to special administrative measures and is generally subject to the same conditions as other inmates in the unit.

-His cell, reportedly once occupied by Joaquín “El Chapo” Guzmán, has an officer posted outside it around the clock and two cameras focused on him, Srebnick said.
+But Srebnick said Avenatti’s cell, reportedly once occupied by Joaquín “El Chapo” Guzmán, has an officer posted outside it around the clock and two cameras focused on him.

-“The temperature in his cell feels like it is in the mid-40s.
-He is forced to sleep with three blankets.
-Not surprisingly, he has been having great difficulty functioning,” Srebnick wrote.
+The warden, though, said he spoke with Avenatti on Tuesday and had decided Avenatti can keep legal materials in his cell and have contact legal visits and daily social telephone calls.

-Lawyers were able to meet with Avenatti for several hours over the weekend but could communicate only through a partition that was part screen and part glass, Srebnick said, and they had to ask a jail officer to transfer any documents back and forth.
+Srebnick had complained that lawyers had only been able to communicate with Avenatti through a partition that was part screen and part glass, passing documents back and forth through a jail officer.

 “That was untenable,” Srebnick said.